SMILE, we are making Dental Implants affordable for you!

 After care is important.
 You will want to regularly and thoroughly clean your new implants.
 Regular visits back to our office are essential so that we can monitor the health of the soft tissue, bone levels and the integrity of the implant.
 Flossing your implant daily is one of the most important ways to keep it clean and keep bone levels healthy.

-As an Associate Fellow Implantologist, Dr. Pollack offers the latest in state-of-the-art implant dentistry.
-She prides herself on performing minimally invasive implant treatments, which decrease discomfort, improve healing time and minimize risks to the patients.
-Through her extensive training and experience, she is able to treat the most complex cases with a less invasive approach.
+Our dentists offer the latest in state-of-the-art implant dentistry.
+They pride themselves on performing minimally invasive implant treatments, which decrease discomfort, improve healing time and minimize risks to the patients.
+Through extensive training and experience, they are able to treat the most complex cases with a less invasive approach.

 Whether you have one missing tooth or several that need to be replaced, we have a suite of options to restore your mouth back to a beautiful, natural, healthy smile.
 If you’re apprehensive about dental surgery, we offer all levels of sedation, ranging from oral conscious sedation to IV Sedation.